CAPA Management Software for Regulated Industries

 Regulatory Inspection Observations

 FDA Form 483 observations and warning letter items require the most urgent CAPA response in the regulated quality system hierarchy.
-A Form 483 observation must be responded to within 15 business days with a written response that includes the corrective action plan and, where possible, evidence of immediate corrective action.
-Warning letter items require a more comprehensive response within 15 days,s acknowledging each observation and, within 30 days, providing a full corrective action plan with supporting evidence. eLeaP’s CAPA records for regulatory observation responses carry the observation text, the committed response date, the draft and submitted response documents, and the implementation status of each committed corrective action — all in a single record that the regulatory affairs and quality functions share.
+A Form 483 observation requires a written response that includes the corrective action plan and, where possible, evidence of immediate corrective action — FDA’s standard expectation is an initial written response within 15 business days of the inspection close, though the specific timeline is confirmed in the establishment inspection report.
+Warning letter responses are governed by the timeline stated in the letter itself, which typically requests an initial response within 15 business days and a comprehensive corrective action plan with supporting evidence within the timeframe specified. eLeaP’s CAPA records for regulatory observation responses carry the observation text, the committed response date, the draft and submitted response documents, and the implementation status of each committed corrective action — all in a single record that regulatory affairs and quality functions share.

 Management Review Outputs

-ISO 9001 Section 9.3 and ISO 13485 Section 5.6 require that management review outputs include decisions and actions related to improvement opportunities and any need for changes to the quality management system.
-Management review action items that require corrective action are CAPA inputs that originate at the quality system governance level rather than at the quality event level.
+ISO 9001 Clause 9.3 and ISO 13485 Clause 5.6 require that management review outputs include decisions and actions related to improvement opportunities and any need for changes to the quality management system.
+Management review action items that require corrective action are CAPA inputs originating at the quality system governance level rather than the quality event level.
 These CAPAs tend to address systemic quality system gaps — a recurring weakness in CAPA effectiveness across multiple product lines, a pattern of audit findings across multiple sites — rather than individual failures. eLeaP initiates CAPAs from management review action items within the same workflow as event-triggered CAPAs, maintaining the distinction between systemic and event-triggered corrective actions in reporting.

 Trend Analysis from Quality Metrics